HCL-TECH-SOFTWARE/domino-backup/docs/backup-prune.md

 An alternate workaround is to remove the field from the code logic in the design of the action button.

-## Retention days for for integrations
+## Retention days for integrations

 The retention days are passed to other backup integrations to allow backup retention for external backup repositories or backups integrations to align backup retention between backup repositories and the database inventory and logs.
 This option can be used if there is no direct integration option to prune backups and you want to pass backup retention information to the backup operation.